hughherald/WebSite_Netlify/content/publication/huang2009minority/index.md

 doi: 10.1016/j.physa.2009.06.014
 publication: "Physica A: Statistical Mechanics and its Applications"
 publication_short: PHYSICA A
 abstract: In this paper, we focus on the effect of a network’s structure on the process of opinion formation.
 Emphasis is placed on the minority’s opinion evolution in a community structured network, where the majority rule is applied to govern the evolution.
-A model is developed for theoretical analysis using the mean field method In this model, the connectionsaredenseinthecommunity,butsparseoutside.Abifurcationdiagramcanthus be constructed, which is also verified through experimental study.
+A model is developed for theoretical analysis using the mean field method.
+In this model, the connections are dense in the community, but sparse outside.
+A bifurcation diagram can thus be constructed, which is also verified through experimental study.
 The phase transition in the evolution is also investigated.
 In addition, a further investigation shows that a larger group size would bring more advantage to the minority.
 draft: false
 featured: false
 tags: